Relativistic three-body effects in hierarchical triples: Calculating 3BpN cross terms

 \subsection{1pN Equations of Motion}

-The Einstein-Infeld-Hoffman (EIH) equations describe the post-Newtonian gravitational dynamics of a system of point-like masses.
+The Einstein-Infeld-Hoffman (EIH) equations describe the post-Newtonian gravitational dynamics of a system of pointlike masses.
 The equations are expressed in terms of coordinate positions $\bm{r}_i = r_i \bm{n}_i$ and velocities $\bm{v}_i$, where $i$ labels each mass.
-For a system of point-like masses the accelerations are given by
+For a system of pointlike masses the accelerations are given by \begin{widetext}